ratkovic-92/Napredne-Softverske-Arhitekture/README.md

-# Software Acrhitectures
+# Software Architectures

-This project is created for final exam for Advanced Software Architectures.
+This project is created for the final exam for Advanced Software Architectures.

-It consists of two applications, front end and backend.
-App is made for managing employees and departments inside one organization.
+It represents app for managing employees and departments inside one organization.

-Frontend app is done in react and backend are done in Spring Boot.
-Backend consist of four microservices, one is Discovery service and the other three and made as clients.
+It consists of two applications, front-end and back-end.
+The front-end app is done in react and back-end are done in Spring Boot.
+Back-end consist of four micro services, one is Discovery service and the other three and made as clients.
+Discovery service runs on port 8761.

+To start application, it's necessary to have previously installed mysql, java 15, and node js.
+The front-end app is hosted on port 3000.

 ## Organization service